 We headed out to the club house to begin filming on the factory test track.
 However, the GT430 wasn’t there, it was waiting for us out on track.
 So we all piled into a Toyota Previa and set-off in search of this elusive beast, a rare sight even in its natural habitat.
 You can imagine the anticipation at this point.
 It felt like we were astronauts being bussed out to the launch pad.
 All dry mouths and steely eyes.
 Still no sign of it as we rolled around the Andretti hairpin.
 Then, there it is, sitting silently at the end of the Senna curves, coiled and poised, looking like it owned the place.
 It was a dramatic way to see a GT430 for the first time.
 Fire Red was a great choice for the press car too, adding even more wow factor.
 Just then, the cloud that was momentarily blocking the sun passes and the paint ignites.
 All you can do is stand and swear.

 Upping the pace, the car feels solid and broad-shouldered but not heavy.
 All the controls are light, precise, undemanding.
 As you’d hope, the GT430 lunges forward with startling conviction at full throttle.
 The titanium exhaust erupts at about 4500rpm like Mount Eyjafjallajökull.
 There’s a lot noise.
 A rich, urgent, V6 snargle fills the cabin but there’s not much an Evora 400 owner won’t have heard before.
 From the outside, it sounds amazing apparently.
 The 430 engine feels like it starts pulling harder, earlier in the rev range than the Sport 410.
 It’s noticeably more linear as the needle sweeps around the tacho too.
-The revised map and cam timing really fill the Sport 410’s mid-range lull at 5000rpm (before the storm at 6000rpm) for a solid, sustained push all the way to the 7,000rpm cut out.
-There is no increase in supercharger whine, in fact, it doesn’t sound supercharged at all.
+The revised map and cam timing really fill the Sport 410’s mid-range lull at 5000rpm for a solid, sustained push all the way to the 7,000rpm cut out.
 Most of the gains are in the mid-range but, happily, there’s still an addictive crescendo.
 The noise and power rise exponentially together, becoming an expression of pure mechanical rage at fever pitch.
 It still pulls hardest right before the cut-out but it’s strong everywhere now.
 You might well argue that it’s the engine the Sport 410 should have had all along.
 I can’t say it’s night-and-day faster in a straight line but perhaps we shouldn’t expect too much from a 20bhp increase.
 However, this car is very fast.
 Deceptively so.
 The charge out of Andretti through 2nd, 3rd and 4th along the Senna curves captures your attention.
 I don’t think I’ve barrelled through here at quite such a rate before.
 It was an easy flat all day long in the Exige V6 Cup.
 In this, I’m thinking about having a lift.
-I don’t need to at all, but the thought is there.
+I don’t need to for one second, but the thought is there.
 The standard carbon seats do a decent job on track but would benefit from harnesses to allow your arms to focus purely on driving and forget all about bracing your wobbly bits.

 The car is neat and accurate through the chicane and you can get on the power really hard and early.
 The steamroller 295 section rear Michelin Cup 2s will take everything in 2nd gear in the dry without complaint, even with a left-right weight transfer thrown in.
 Your brain is anticipating oversteer, fingertips tingling, ready to make a quick correction but it never comes.
 You just get strong forward drive, the nose obediently following the trajectory chosen by the pristine, uncorrupted steering.
 Up to third before the Rindt Hairpin and the motor has the torque to hold that gear all the way round.
-A hard charge up the Fittipaldi straight leads to the fast, flowing corners at Clark.
+A hard charge up the Fittipaldi Straight leads to the fast, sweeping curves at Clark.
 Through here the car feels mesmerisingly good.
 It settles instantly with every change of direction, there’s no slack whatsoever mid-transition.
-You turn the wheel and feel the grip build, the carbon seats offering firm support to your shoulders, first on your left side, then on your right.
-It’s very fast, secure and quick-witted with a balance that could only be mass centralised, you’re never fighting either axle.
+You turn the wheel and feel the grip build, the carbon seats offering firm support to your shoulders.
+It’s very fast, secure and quick-witted with a balance that could only be mass centralised – you’re never fighting either axle.
 The front is eager and obedient, the rear trustworthy and tenacious.
 Traction is always mighty, you can chase the throttle without trepidation.
 The even spread of supercharged torque helps here too.
 There’s never too much power, so you never have to hold back.
-You can use all of it.
+You can use everything it’s got.